 1) Diesel Fuel Management

-Diesel fuel is far more efficient and safer than conventional gas, but it does come with a few drawbacks.
-Unused diesel fuel sitting in storage will eventually go bad and become unusable.
-Additionally, a particularly long blackout will make a steady source of diesel fuel an essential part of your plan.
+Diesel engine fuel is far more efficient and safer than conventional gas, but it does come with a few drawbacks.
+Unused diesel sitting in storage will eventually go bad and become unusable.
+Additionally, a particularly long blackout will make a steady source of fuel an essential part of your plan.
 Make sure you have a reliable supply of diesel to keep your lights on.

 2) Age of the Generator